Marketing your business is all about looking good as well as great advertising material.

 Always ask for your logo to be designed and supplied as a vector file or a high resolution pdf in as large a size as you may ever need.
 This means in the future when you want a 2m pull up banner you have the file to supply and it will not cost you more money to have it recreated.

-Social media banners are needed for Facebook, Google+, Twitter, Youtube and Linkedin (and many others).
+Social media banners are needed for Facebook, Twitter, Youtube and Linkedin, templates are almost essential for building a great profile on Instagram (and many others).
 All vary in size and can be challenging for the designer to make them look good for all online devices and screen sizes.
+Canva is a godsend for most people, with templates and sizes for all platforms.

 Looking good online is also achieved by what you post and what you say.